-The carbon neutral pathway would leave approximately 544 tonnes of CO2e to be offset by 2030.
+The carbon neutral pathway would leave approximately 544 tonnes of CO2e to be offset and/or inset by 2030.
 This is from unavoidable emissions associated with electricity and water use.
-If the Council sources its electricity from certified renewable sources, then the emissions from electricity would be considered zero from a market-based perspective.
-This would leave the 10.8 tonnes of CO2e from water use to be offset by 2030 to reach the carbon neutral target.
+The Council should source its electricity from certified renewable sources, meaning that the emissions from electricity would be considered zero from a market-based perspective.
+This would only leave approximately 10.8 tonnes of CO2e from water use to be offset and/or inset by 2030 to reach the carbon neutral target.